DuongTSon/Financial-modelling-VN/README.md

 This repository is created for sharing quantitative models which I have developed at a financial institution in Vietnam.
 Models are written in **R programming language**, some are built on **Visual Basics for Application (VBA)** and web applications are hosted on **shinyapps.io**.
 I share both data and R code so people interested in those models can test, modify or contribute to this project.
 All materials are free.

-Hope this project could foster free education in quantitative finance!
+I hope this project could foster free education in quantitative finance!

 ## Models
 The repository so far contains: